Expected information gain estimation via density approximations: Sample allocation and dimension reduction: Acknowledgements

 \section{Acknowledgements}

-RB is grateful for support from the von K\'{a}rm\'{a}n instructorship at Caltech, the Air Force Office of Scientific Research MURI on ``Machine Learning and Physics-Based Modeling and Simulation'' (award FA9550-20-1-0358) and a Department of Defense (DoD) Vannevar Bush Faculty Fellowship (award N00014-22-1-2790) held by Andrew M. Stuart.
+FL and YM are grateful for support from the US Department of Energy (DOE), Office of Advanced Scientific Computing Research (ASCR), under grant numbers DE-SC0023188 and DE-SC0026245.
+RB is grateful for support from the von K\'{a}rm\'{a}n instructorship at Caltech, the Air Force Office of Scientific Research MURI on ``Machine Learning and Physics-Based Modeling and Simulation'' (award FA9550-20-1-0358), and a Department of Defense (DoD) Vannevar Bush Faculty Fellowship (award N00014-22-1-2790) held by Andrew M.~Stuart.